mariuszmspace/my-links/README.md

 * [Serverless (formerly JAWS)](https://github.com/jaws-stack/JAWS) - Javascript + AWS stack, the entire backend is Lambda functions, server-free -- `JavaScript`
 * [Serverless by Design](https://github.com/danilop/ServerlessByDesign) - In-browser or self-hosted GUI for making flow charts for serverless apps -- `various lang`
 * [Serverless Stack Toolkit (SST)](https://serverless-stack.com/) - extension of AWS CDK that includes a live Lambda dev environment and more -- `JavaScript`
+* [Session Manager Plugin for AWS CLI](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with-install-plugin.html) - Used to start and end sessions that connect you to your managed instances -- `Python`
 * [Sneaker](https://github.com/codahale/sneaker) - Store secrets on S3 using Amazon KMS -- `Golang`
 * [ssh2ec2](https://pypi.python.org/pypi/ssh2ec2) - SSH into EC2 instances by tag name and/or other metadata filters -- `Python pip`
 * [SSM Helpers](https://github.com/disneystreaming/ssm-helpers) - Interactive shell with an instance via AWS Systems Manager Session Manager and more -- `Golang`